dillonkearns/incrementalelm.com/content/opaque-types-let-you-think-locally.md

   "unconfirmed-email@example.com" as Email.ConfirmedEmail;
 ```

-The TypeScript language have a specific feature for opaque types (like [Flow's Opaque Type Aliases](https://flow.org/en/docs/types/opaque-types/)), but it [seems that they plan to stick with the current branded types approach as the recommended solution](https://github.com/microsoft/TypeScript/issues/15807).
+The TypeScript language could have a specific feature for opaque types (like [Flow's Opaque Type Aliases](https://flow.org/en/docs/types/opaque-types/)), but it [seems that they plan to stick with the current branded types approach as the recommended solution](https://github.com/microsoft/TypeScript/issues/15807).

 ## More Resources